Meander (mathematics): Meandric permutations

 In the diagram on the right, the order 4 meandric permutation is given by (1 8 5 4 3 6 7 2).
 This is a permutation written in cyclic notation and not to be confused with one-line notation.

-If π is a meandric permutation, then π2 consists of two cycles, one containing of all the even symbols and the other all the odd symbols.
+If π is a meandric permutation, then π2 consists of two cycles, one containing all the even symbols and the other all the odd symbols.
 Permutations with this property are called alternate permutations, since the symbols in the original permutation alternate between odd and even integers.
 However, not all alternate permutations are meandric because it may not be possible to draw them without introducing a self-intersection in the curve.
 For example, the order 3 alternate permutation, (1 4 3 6 5 2), is not meandric.

 Open meander

-Given a fixed oriented line L in the Euclidean plane R2, an open meander of order n is a non-self-intersecting oriented curve in R2 which transversally intersects the line at n points for some positive integer n.
-Two open meanders are said to be equivalent if they are homeomorphic in the plane.
+Given a fixed line L in the Euclidean plane, an open meander of order n is a non-self-intersecting curve in the plane that crosses the line at n points.
+Two open meanders are equivalent if one can be continuously deformed into the other while maintaining its property of being an open meander and leaving the order of the bridges on the road, in the order in which they are crossed, invariant.